The Power of Protein for Healing, Energy, and Longevity

 Not all protein sources are equal in their amino acid profiles or digestibility.
 Quality and diversity matter just as much as total intake.

-• Animal Proteins: Meat, poultry, fish, eggs, and dairy contain all essential amino acids in highly bioavailable forms.
-This is one reason many people report more energy and strength when reintroducing animal foods after a vegan diet.
+• Animal Proteins: Meat, poultry, fish, eggs, and dairy contain all essential amino acids in highly bioavailable forms, making them an efficient and reliable way to meet your body’s protein needs.

 • Plant Proteins: Beans, lentils, quinoa, nuts, and seeds are nourishing but often low in one or more essential amino acids.
 Combining different sources throughout the day can help, but some people still struggle to meet their needs this way, while others thrive on carefully planned plant-based diets.